Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 =============  =================  =========
 Keyword        Value (example)    Comment
 =============  =================  =========
-CCD1ROW        0                  Row number in the RV table (below) of the bluest order on the Green CCD CCD1RV1        19.4247572623      RV (km/s) of SCI1 (all orders, Green CCD); corrected for barycentric RV CCD1ERV1       0.0013815112       Error on CCD1RV1
+CCFRV          19.4247572623      Average of CCD1RV and CCD2RV using weights from RV table CCFERV         0.001175044        Error on CCFRV CCFRVC         19.4247572623      Average of CCD1RVC and CCD2RVC using weights from RV table CCFERVC        0.001175044        Error on CCFRVC CCD1ROW        0                  Row number in the RV table (below) of the bluest order on the Green CCD CCD1RV1        19.4247572623      RV (km/s) of SCI1 (all orders, Green CCD); corrected for barycentric RV CCD1ERV1       0.0013815112       Error on CCD1RV1